blink1073/oct2py/README.rst

 Thread Safety
 =============
 Each instance of the Octave object has an independent session of Octave and uses independent random MAT files.
-The library appears to be thread safe.
+The library therefore should be thread safe.
 See thread_test.py for an example of several objects writing a different value for the same variable name simultaneously and successfully retrieving their own result::